KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

 - $d(x,y) = d(y,x)$
 - $d(x,z) \leq d(x,y) + d(y,z)$

 We can take the completion of a locally convex vector space $V$ with respect to this new metric induced by $\\mathcal{P}$.
-This new complete locally convex vector space is called a Frechet space.
+This new complete locally convex vector space is called a Frechet space; here's the catch, Banach and more importantly Hilbart spaces are Frechet spaces and the operators we define on our Hilbert space will only be defined on a locally convex subset.

+##### Frechet Lifting Lemma
 We postulate that if $\chi: E_p \rightarrow E_q$ is the canonical map between quotient spaces, we can lift $\hat{\chi}: \hat{E_p} \rightarrow \hat{E_q}$, such that $\chi$ is the unique continuous extension of $\chi$.

 ##### Aside: Completeness